Susan H. Black

-Susan Sims Harrell Black (born October 20, 1943) is an American lawyer and a Senior United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.
-She was a former United States District Judge of the United States District Court for the Middle District of Florida.
+Susan Sims Harrell Black (born October 20, 1943) is an American lawyer who serves as a senior United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.
+She was a former United States district judge of the United States District Court for the Middle District of Florida.
 She was the first female federal court judge in Florida.

 Education and career

 Black was born in Valdosta, Georgia.
-She earned her Bachelor of Arts degree from Florida State University in 1964 and her Juris Doctor from the University of Florida College of Law in 1967.
+She earned her Bachelor of Arts from Florida State University in 1964 and her Juris Doctor from the University of Florida College of Law in 1967.
 Black was a high school teacher in Jacksonville, Florida from 1967 to 1968 and an attorney for the United States Army Corps of Engineers in Jacksonville from 1968 to 1969.
 From 1969 to 1972 she served as assistant state attorney in Jacksonville and from 1972 to 1973 she served as assistant general counsel for the City of Jacksonville.
+She received a Master of Laws from the University of Virginia School of Law in 1984.

 State judicial service

-Black was a judge in Duval County Court from 1973 to 1975 and was a judge in the Fourth Judicial Circuit (Duval, Clay, and Nassau counties) from 1975 to 1979.
+Black was a judge in Duval County Court from 1973 to 1975 and was a judge in the state Fourth Judicial Circuit (Duval, Clay, and Nassau counties) from 1975 to 1979.

 Federal judicial service

 President Jimmy Carter nominated Black to the United States District Court for the Middle District of Florida on May 22, 1979, to a new seat created by 92 Stat.
 1629.
-Confirmed by the Senate on July 23, 1979, she received her commission the next day.
-Black served as Chief Judge from 1990 to 1992.
-She received a Master of Laws from the University of Virginia School of Law in 1984.
+She was confirmed by the Senate on July 23, 1979, she received her commission the next day.
+Black served as chief judge from 1990 to 1992.
 Her service terminated on September 3, 1992, due to elevation to the Eleventh Circuit.